-Southwestern’s primary financing option for international students is through merit-based scholarships.
+Southwestern’s primary financing option for international students is through merit-based scholarships .
 A student will be eligible for academic scholarship consideration upon completing an admission application.
-In order to be considered for admission, international students who are not US Citizens nor US Permanent Residents must submit a Certification of Finances Form and provide proof of funds to support four years of education at Southwestern.
-Southwestern has very limited need based financial aid funds for international students.
+In order to be considered for admission, international students who are non-US Citizens/non-US Permanent Residents must submit a Certification of Finances Form and provide proof of funds to support four years of education at Southwestern.
+Southwestern does not provide need-based financial aid funds for international students.

 Yes.
 Southwestern automatically enrolls all international students in a health insurance plan providing quality coverage for medical expenses while enrolled.
 If an international student has existing health insurance with coverage extending to the US, the student may opt out of this coverage and waive the health insurance fee.
 Typically, however, non-US insurance plans rarely provide coverage within the US.
 As such, we generally recommend all international students participate in the university-provided health insurance option.